-Online bullying should be treated like any other form of bullying and the School Anti-bullying Policy should be followed for online bullying, which may also be referred to as cyberbullying.
+Online bullying should be treated like any other form of bullying and the school Safe to learn policy should be followed for online bullying, which may also be referred to as cyberbullying.

 Upskirting

 It is important that everyone understands that upskirting (taking a photo of someone under their clothing) is now a criminal offence, as highlighted in Keeping Children Safe in Education and that pupils/students can come and talk to members of staff if they have made a mistake or had a problem in this area.